The Scoop on Deferred MBA Admissions

 Why our clients apply via deferred MBA admissions

-Our college senior admits tell us that they have great job opportunities in the two years leading up to their MBA program because of their early MBA admission.
-An admit to a top deferred admissions program also allows the young professional to pursue a different level of risk in the job market since they’ve already locked down the MBA admit.
+Our college seniors tell us they have great job opportunities in the two years leading up to their MBA program because of their early MBA admission.
+Admission to a top deferred admissions program also allows the young professional to take on a different level of risk in the job market, since they’ve already locked down the MBA admit.

-One can make unconventional career choices—such as opting to work at a start-up over consulting because of the desire for growth, excitement, and impact.
+One can make unconventional career choices—such as opting to work at a start-up rather than in consulting— because of a desire for growth, excitement, and impact.
 As one successful client for Stanford’s deferred MBA admissions program shared:

 “The great thing about deferred MBA programs is that you get access to an amazing network of the most interesting, smart people you’ll ever meet years before you even start your MBA.
 So, connecting with these people early on has enabled me to jump start that self-reflection process by learning from others.
 That’s a huge benefit of the deferred programs that I think isn’t talked about enough.”